 Column 6 controls for the confounding effects of both the spatial correlation and the intertemporal volatility of temperature.
 In particular, Dean et al. (1985) argue that trade alliances among communities were common in regions with high spatial variability in climate.
 In addition, pre-modern societies could have mitigated the negative impact of climatic variation by extending the set of subsistence activities.
-Additionally, Ahlerup and Olsson (2012) show that temperature variation predicts ethnic diversity.
+Additionally, Ahlerup and Olsson (2012) show that temperature variation predicts inter-ethnic diversity.
 Accounting for these potential confounders does not alter the results.

-Columns 7 and 8 account for a potential concern that ethnicities' isolation and access to the sea might jointly affect their population diversity and their economic specialization.
-In particular, proximity and access to the sea may ease contact with other societies, thus increasing population diversity and facilitating trade.
+Columns 7 and 8 account for a potential concern that ethnicities' isolation and access to the sea might jointly affect their intra-ethnic diversity and their economic specialization.
+In particular, proximity and access to the sea may ease contact with other societies, thus affecting intra-ethnic diversity and facilitating trade.
 Similarly, isolated ethnicities may be forced to specialize and also be less diverse.
-However, accounting for the fraction of the ethnic homeland located within 100 kilometers from the sea as well as the length of the ethnic homeland's coastline (Column 7), and for the average ruggedness of the terrain, the average and the standard deviation of the pre-industrial mobility index developed by Özak (2012, 2010) does not alter the qualitative results.
+However, accounting for the fraction of the ethnic homeland located within 100 kilometers from the sea as well as the length of the ethnic homeland's coastline (Column 7), and for the average ruggedness of the terrain, the average and the standard deviation of the pre-industrial mobility index developed by Özak (2018, 2010) does not alter the qualitative results.

 Finally, column 9 accounts for the joint effect of all the previous confounders.
-The estimated effect of population diversity on economic specialization remains positive statistically and economically significant.
-In particular, a one standard deviation increase in population diversity increases, on average, economic specialization by one-third of its standard deviation.
-Figure 2(b) depicts this conditional association using a binned scatterplot.
-While these results support the proposed theory, the point estimates reported so far may still be biased due to unobservable factors that correlate with both the proxy of population diversity and economic specialization.
-For this reason the next sections follow the instrumental variable approach presented in section 3.1 to identify the lower bound of the true effect of population diversity on economic specialization.
+The estimated coefficient on intra-ethnic diversity remains positive statistically and economically significant.
+In particular, a one standard deviation increase in intra-ethnic diversity is associated with an increase of 0.31 standard deviations in economic specialization.
+Figure 3(b) depicts this conditional association using a binned scatterplot.
+While these results support the proposed hypothesis, suggesting that intra-ethnic diversity has a positive effect on economic specialization, the point estimates reported so far may still be biased due to unobservable factors that correlate with both the proxy of intra-ethnic diversity and economic specialization.
+To mitigate this concern, the next sections follow the instrumental variable approach discussed in section 2.1.

-4.2 Population Diversity and Distance to East Africa
+3.2 Intra-Ethnic Diversity and Distance to East Africa

-This section establishes the negative statistically and economically significant effect of the migratory distance from East Africa on population diversity as proxied by genetic and linguistic diversity.
-In particular, the Out-of-Africa theory predicts that population diversity decreases along the different migratory routes that humans followed out of East Africa.
-Thus, as suggested by the empirical strategy in section 3.1, the analysis estimates the effect of the migratory distance to East Africa β{ij} , j = genetic, linguistic, in equation (2) on the proxies of population diversity.
-Moreover, it establishes that $\beta{1genetic} < \beta{1linguistic}$ providing evidence that supports the interpretation of δ_1 as a lower bound for the true causal effect of population diversity.
+This section establishes the negative statistically and economically significant predictive power of the migratory distance from East Africa for intra-ethnic diversity as proxied by genetic and linguistic diversity.
+In particular, the Out-of-Africa theory predicts that intra-ethnic diversity decreases along the different migratory routes that humans followed out of East Africa.
+Thus, as suggested by the empirical strategy in section 2.1, the analysis estimates the effect of the migratory distance to East Africa (β{ij} , j = genetic, linguistic in equation (2)) on the proxies of intra-ethnic diversity.
+Moreover, it empirically establishes that $\beta{1genetic} < \beta{1linguistic}$ providing supporting evidence for the interpretation of δ_1 as a lower bound for the effect of intra-ethnic diversity.